w3f/Grants-Program/applications/cryptex.md

 ## Development Status :open_book:
 - This proposal is a result of the discussion here: https://github.com/w3f/Grants-Program/pull/1660
-- We have a basic implementation of the BF IBE scheme over BLS12-381 here: [BasicIdent](https://github.com/driemworks/BasicIdent)
+- We have an implementation of BasicIdent over BLS12-381 here: [BasicIdent](https://github.com/driemworks/BasicIdent)
 - There are many protocols that use some form of witness encryption to accomplish something similar, for example [time lock encryption](https://eprint.iacr.org/2015/482.pdf) or [commitment witness encryption](https://eprint.iacr.org/2021/1423).
 Our design is inspired by these ideas but uses a simpler approach (for now...).
 - [BF IBE](https://crypto.stanford.edu/~dabo/papers/bfibe.pdf)
 - [IBS Overview](https://homepage.ruhr-uni-bochum.de/eike.kiltz/papers/ibschapter.pdf)